Last updated: February 19, 2022

 At the Fishponds, the track continues to the left.
 However, for better views of the ponds, it’s strongly recommended to do a short detour into the opposite direction.

-That’s where you will enjoy much better views of the ponds, and a set of stepping stones allow you to cross the creek and get even closer to the water.
+That is where you will enjoy much better views of the ponds, and a set of stepping stones allows you to cross the creek and get closer to the water.

 Once you’ve finished enjoying the scenery at the Fishponds, continue the main walking track which is now heading south towards the Washtub.

-The track follows Berowra Creek followed by Waitara Creek for a while until it meets the Washtub, where you will need to cross over to the other side.
+The track follows Berowra Creek and then Waitara Creek for a while until it meets the Washtub, where you will need to cross over to the other side.

 The Washtub refers to a section of Waitara Creek with various cascades and pools.
 This is where the flowing of the water through these small pools creates a washtub effect.